austinmbos/ndn-ss/README.md

 # ndn-ss ( ndn micro services )

-- Documentation on how to get ndn applications to run as microservices.
-- As things progress, their notes will be taken here, including commands to make reproduction as easy as possible.
 - Notes and questions at the bottom of README
-- Questions and topics are kept in a google doc
+- Questions and topics are kept in a google doc ( add link here ? )
-- services will have an ndn container at the entry and exit
+- services will have an ndn container at the entry and exit running NFD
 - communcation between containers will happen with traditional IP
+- Each service/container has their own dir to keep things clean.
+Change into the service dir that is desired and read the README for more info

 ### side notes ( for me )

-- Dockerhub can be used to store these images.
+- Dockerhub can be used to store these images or images can be tar'ed and shared.
-- Things I need to figure out:
-	- What structure should the app be:
-	- A producer
-	- Or different logic
-- What will communication between containers look like ( json?, custom serializer?)
+- Need communication between microservices.
+	- For prototyping thinking flask web servers and json

 ## Working on right now

-- learning docker
-- Building nfd containers
+- Building/Testing nfd containers
+- Building first microservice ( signature verification )
+- How to take initial interest, pass data through service chain and return back to the user

 ## Getting started